 Aerotech is listed here mainly for reference should you come across one of their HeNe tube, laser heads, power supplies, or other related items.

 Manufacturer and supplier of just about everything for electronic test and measurement equipment, and life sciences and chemical analysis.
 Of most relevance here are two-frequency HeNe lasers and complete solutions for interferometry-based metrology applications.
+Formerly Hewlett Packard, and now as of 2014, Keysight.

 Designeer, manufacturer, and supplier of high power laser diode manufacturer offering single emitters, multi-element modules, bars and stacks in any configuration from 635nm to 2 microns.
 Also provides opto-mechanical sub-assemblies that incorporate optics, drive electronics and cooling.